salatine/meowrse/readme.md

 . .
 ```

-If you forget the arguments, you can always use the help command:
+If you forget any command, you can always use the help command:

 `$ meowrse --help`